 Residents gain the advanced skills and knowledge in a variety of structured learning experiences.
 Approximate hours of the experiences are:

-The residency is offered as a partnership between the DiSepio Institute for Rural Health and Wellness at Saint Francis University and Allegheny Chesapeake Physical Therapy, Inc. The resident will be an employee of Allegheny Chesapeake Physical Therapy and will complete all non-mentored clinical practice hours at said facility as well as some mentored practice.
+The residency is offered as a partnership between Saint Francis University, the DiSepio Institute for Rural Health and Wellness and Windber Medical Center.
+The resident will be an employee of Windber Medical Center and will complete all non-mentored clinical practice hours at said facility as well as some mentored practice.
 Additional mentored clinical practice, as well as all instructional and educational experiences, will take place at the DiSepio Institute for Rural Health and Wellness or via video teleconferencing/web-based interactive experiences.